mindylindsey/art-of-agility/docs/getting-started/planning.md

 ---
 layout: default
-title: Sprint Planning
+title: Planning the Sprint
 parent: Getting Started
 nav_order: 4
 has_children: true
 has_toc: false
 ---

-# Sprint Planning
+# Planning the Sprint

 Sprint planning is the process of determining which product backlog items can be completed during the sprint.
 The team discusses each of the potential work items for the upcoming sprint.
 Unless a new priority item has come up just before spring planning that as not been groomed, the team should be